jensburns/jensburns.github.io/_pages/webediting.md

 Consistency is crucial to establishing trust with your site’s visitors.
 If your website's content adheres to a set of writing rules and is as error-free as possible, then you have a much better chance of really connecting with your audience.
 Don’t let a bunch of typos get in the way.

-With more than a decade of experience working in digital communications, I know what to look out for.
+With 15 years' experience working in digital communications, I know what to look out for.

 ## Editing your website's text
 I’ll review your content and: